Thank you to IpsitaC77 for tweaking the banner and recommending the story. You're an amazing artist and friend :)

 He had hundreds of bookmarks in his browser, with thousands of pages haphazardly placed in each of the folders.
 It was a wonder that the phone was still functioning.

 I paused.
-What on earth was I going to say to him?
-After erasing three sentences, I settled with:
+What could I say to him?
+After erasing several sentences, I settled with:

 I'm safe, don't worry.
 I'm travelling with Edward.
-Please tell the wolves to keep their fur and teeth in – I'll come back when I'm ready.
+Please tell the others not to look for me.
+I'll come back when I'm ready, I promise.

 I logged out.